|

 salt chlorine

-setting and this will shorten the life of the cell and
+than normal setting and this will shorten the life of the

-create more of a pH rise.
-Many salt chlorine generator
+cell and create more of a pH rise.
+Many salt chlorine

-ozone generator is not a stand alone sanitizing system.
-It
+present.
+An ozone generator is not a stand alone sanitizing

-needs back up.
-It provides oxidation without the addition of
+system.
+It needs back up.
+It provides oxidation without the

-chemicals that lead to chemistry changes or buildup.
-If
+addition of chemicals that lead to chemistry changes or

-you use an ozone generator, it will carry the burden of the
+buildup.
+If you use an ozone generator, it will carry the

-oxidations or wastes and organic byproducts.
-That leaves the
+burden of the oxidations or wastes and organic byproducts.

-circumstances, you will need far less bromine and should be
+these circumstances, you will need far less bromine and

-able to set the goal at a lower 1-2 PPM level.
-Because
+should be able to set the goal at a lower 1-2 PPM level.

 chlorine to maintain the low bromine level, as it will be